 The most telling sign of all though is to TASTE the oil.
 You should taste fruitiness, bitterness and pepperiness.

 Organic Fair caramel colour is produced at their production facility using only organically certifiable ingredients.
 They use organic cane sugar and DO NOT use ammonium or sulfites.

 Conventional caramel colour is typically derived from wheat, barley or corn.
-These ingredients (as well as the ones listed below) can create an issue from an allergy viewpoint.
+These ingredients can create an issue from an allergy viewpoint.

 Specifically speaking, caramel colour that is used in the production of conventional soda is called “Class IV”.
 This class of caramel colour is used in high acid environments where other caramel colours would flocculate and fall out of suspension in the product.